Learn more about our work culture and see job vacancies.

 To see all publicly notified consents, please click here.

-Environment Southland is seeking feedback on its initial proposal for representation arrangements, in the lead-up to the next local body elections on 12 October 2019.
-We have to consider whether we have appropriate representation arrangements in place that take communities of interest and representation fairness into account.
-Submissions close 6 July 2019.
+In the lead-up to the next local body elections on 12 October 2019, we have to consider whether we have appropriate representation arrangements in place that take communities of interest and representation fairness into account.
+Those who made a submission can lodge an appeal by 4.30 pm on 28 September 2018.

 The Long-term Plan 2018-2028 details the actions we propose to take over the 10-year life of the plan to manage the region’s natural resources sustainably for the benefit of all Southlanders.
 Tell us what you think by 4.30pm, Wednesday 16 May 2018.